Nyandisk/basic-netlayer/README.md

 # Things that need to be added !!
 (At least from what I've noticed so far)
  - GetPlayer by identifier
  - GetPlayer functions on NetClient instead of only NetServer
+ - GetPlayer by username
+ - Detach the loop inside NetServer.Start, so that Start doesn't also mean "Run"